Kronbii/360-spherical-stitching/CLI_REFERENCE.md

 ### `--match_width`
 Type: Integer
 Default: `1600`
-Description: Width for downscaled images during feature matching (speeds up matching)
+Description: Width for downscaled images during feature matching (speeds up matching).
+Ignored if `--match_full_res` is used
 Example: `--match_width 800`
 Note: Lower values = faster matching, but may reduce matching quality

+### `--match_full_res`
+Type: Flag
+Default: `False`
+Description: Use full resolution images for ORB feature matching (no downscaling).
+This provides maximum feature detection accuracy but is slower and uses more memory
+Example: `--match_full_res`
+Note: When enabled, `--match_width` is ignored.
+Useful for high-resolution images where you want maximum matching accuracy

 ### `--min_inliers`
 Type: Integer